Pavan2280/pes_pd/README.md

 ## Installation Instructions

-Please follow these steps to install OpenNAE on your system, whether you are using Windows or Ubuntu.
+Please follow these steps to install Openlane on your system, whether you are using Windows or Ubuntu.

-1. **Download the Installation PDF**: Start by downloading the [OpenNAE Installation Guide](link_to_installation_pdf) for detailed instructions.
+1. **Download the Installation PDF**: Start by downloading the [Openlane Installation Guide](link_to_installation_pdf) for detailed instructions.

 2. **Choose Your Operating System**: